tech-reviews/cloud-deploy/README.md

 Please describe your thought-process while performing the tasks and steps needed to complete this.

-You may use any resources available to you such as online documentation, the interviewer(s), AI, etc.
+You may use any resources available to you such as online documentation, the interviewer(s), AI for thoughtful questions, etc.

 ### Setup

-- Fork this repository, clone your new repo to your machine and create a feature branch for this work
+- Fork this repository, clone your new fork to your machine and create a feature branch for this work

 ### Requirements